-ZIPP 303 NSW – THE NEW BEST PERFORMER ALL-AROUND ROAD BIKE WHEELS
+ZIPP 303 NSW – THE NEW BEST PERFORMER ALL-AROUND CARBON CLINCHER WHEELS

-With the 303 NSW, Zipp has outdone itself.
-In this case, “itself” is Zipp’s 303 Firecrest which has been the all-around standard that carbon mid-depth wheelsets have been measured against and was the one I’d previously picked as the Best Performer among all-arounds.
+With the Zipp 303 NSW, Zipp has outdone itself.
+In this case, “itself” is Zipp’s 303 Firecrest which has been the all-around, carbon clincher wheelset standard others have been measured against and was the one I’d previously picked as the Best Performer.

 Well, there is a new Best Performer and the 303 NSW is it.